← Back to Creatures

 Northern Sea Phantom

 The Northern Sea Phantom is a hyper-intelligent ambush predator native to the frigid coastal waters of Kela and Ngorrhal, extending south into the Geban Sea.
-Ranging from five to eight meters in length and weighing 500–1,200 kilograms, its sleek, semi-translucent body renders it nearly invisible beneath the surface.
+The northern variant ranges from 8 to 15 meters in length and 1,500 to 4,000 kg, its sleek semi-translucent body rendering it nearly invisible beneath the surface.
 Equipped with advanced sensory organs and pigment-shifting skin, it adapts instantly to turbulent currents and low-light conditions, striking with surgical precision before vanishing into obscurity.
+The northern variant is patient, methodical, and territorial, preferring ambush from depth over pursuit.

-The smaller Geban Sea variant is faster, more aggressive, and known to hunt humans as readily as marine fauna.
-During the Era of Imperial Conquest, they were notorious for gathering beneath warships, fully aware that battles would soon fill the water with corpses to feed on.
-Despite their intelligence and precision, they are now actively hunted by maritime guilds and research vessels to protect trade and expedition routes.
+The smaller Geban Sea variant ranges from 3 to 6 meters and 200 to 800 kg.
+It is faster, more aggressive, and known to hunt humans as readily as marine fauna.
+During the Era of Imperial Conquest, these variants were notorious for gathering beneath warships, fully aware that battles would soon fill the water with corpses to feed on.
+Despite their intelligence and precision, both variants are now actively hunted by maritime guilds and research vessels to protect trade and expedition routes.

 About Vesselborn